Kieron Moore (Irish actor): Post-acting career

 Moore quit acting in 1974, becoming a social activist on behalf of the Third World.
 He joined CAFOD (Catholic Agency for Overseas Development), with which he worked for nine years.

 During that time he made two film documentaries, Progress of Peoples (Peru) and The Parched Earth (Senegal).
 Later, as projects manager, he travelled to the Middle East and India.
 He next became associate editor of The Universe, editing its supplement New Creation, which he transformed into the magazine New Day.

 He last worked for television, providing voice-overs for Muiris Mac Conghail's RTÉ documentaries about the Aran Islands and the Blaskets.

+Personal life

+On 4 December 1947 at St Patrick's Church, Soho Square, London, he married the English actress Barbara White (1923–2013) whom he acted with in The Voice Within (1946) and Mine Own Executioner (1947).
+The reception was in the Savoy Hotel.
+The couple had a daughter, Theresa (Soeur Miriame-Therese), and three sons, Casey, Colm and Seán.

 Moore retired in 1994 to the Charente-Maritime in France, where he joined the church choir, became a hospital visitor, and enjoyed reading French, Spanish, English and Irish literature.

-He was survived by his wife and former actress Barbara White, their daughter Theresa (Soeur Miriame-Therese) and sons Casey, Colm and Seán.
-White died in 2013.
+Death

+Moore died in Charente-Maritime on 15 July 2007, aged 82.